Farama-Foundation/PettingZoo/docs/atari/othello.md

 When one player cannot move, the tokens on both sides are tallied, and the player with the most tokens wins! (receives +1 reward, and their opponent -1).

 This is a timed game: if a player does not take a turn after 10 seconds, then that player is rewarded -1 points, their opponent is rewarded nothing, and the timer resets.
-This prevents one player from indefinitely stalling the game.
+This prevents one player from indefinitely stalling the game, but also means it is no longer a purely zero sum game.

 [Official othello manual](https://atariage.com/manual_html_page.php?SoftwareLabelID=335)